Quantum cohomology and toric minimal model programs: Dimensional equality via a toric minimal model program

 \begin{theorem} {\rm (Equality of Dimensions)} For $X \qu G$ as in the statement of Theorem \ref{main}, $\dim \hJac(W_{X,G}) = \dim QH(X \qu G)$. \end{theorem}

-\begin{proof} By Lemma \ref{explicit} as $t$ varies the toric orbifold $X \qu_t G$ undergoes a finite sequence of weighted blow-ups and blow-downs, the last of which is a fibration to a toric stack of smaller dimension with Fano fibers.
+\begin{proof} By induction we may assume that the dimensional equality of Theorem \ref{equality} holds for toric stacks of dimension smaller than $\dim(X \qu G)$.
+By Lemma \ref{explicit} as $t$ varies the toric orbifold $X \qu_t G$ undergoes a finite sequence of flips or weighted blow-downs $X \qu_{t_j - \eps} G \dashrightarrow X \qu_{t_j + \eps} G$, followed by a fibration to a toric stack of $(X \qu_{t_n} G)'$ of smaller dimension with Fano fibers $(X \qu_{t_n} G)''$.
 The wall-crossing terms are the same, by Lemma \ref{cross}.
 In the case of a fibration, the equality follows from Lemma \ref{fibration}. \end{proof}

-\begin{proof}[Proof of Theorems \ref{main} and \ref{main0}] By \cite{qkirwan}, the linearization $D_\alpha \kappa_X^G$ of the quantum Kirwan map descends to a map
+\begin{proof}[Proof of Theorems \ref{main} and \ref{main0}] By \cite{qkirwan1,qkirwan2,qkirwan3}, the linearization $D_\alpha \kappa_X^G$ of the quantum Kirwan map descends to a map